noorbeast/3dio-floor-plan-app/README.md

 !!!
 WORK IN PROGRESS !!!
 EXPECT CHANGES !!!

 * Converts floor plans into [basic 3d models](https://3d.io/floor-plan-to-3d-conversion.html) using 3d.io APIs.
-* Stores conversion related info in a database.
+* Stores conversion related info in your database.
-* Sends email notification when conversion is done.
+* Sends email notification to your csutomers once conversion is done.

 ## Install